Travis Heying/Wichita Eagle

 It was true.
 He had murdered the Oteros: a mom, a dad, and two children, ages 11 and 9.
 He had tortured victims, sexually defiled several.
 He had taken Hedge’s body inside Christ Lutheran Church, where he was congregation president.
 He posed her and took photos.
 BTK had started his crimes in 1974, before Kerri was born.

-Everybody assumed BTK was a sadistic genius.
+Everybody assumed the BTK Killer was a sadistic genius.
 But the real BTK is an ordinary, inarticulate doofus, Darian thought.
 And a good dad, Kerri said.
 With Paula, he’d taught the kids’ godliness.
 Kerri had two college degrees; Brian, her older brother, had been an Eagle Scout and was training to serve on U.S. Navy nuclear submarines.

 Dennis couldn’t understand why no family members visited.
 Kerri wrote him: “You have had these secrets, this ‘double life’ for 30 years; we have only had knowledge of it for three months … We are trying to cope and survive … You lied to us, deceived us.”